chwilldev/-cardano-nft-marketplace-electron/README.md

 - Electron
 - Cardano CLI

+## Notes

+If you're running on Windows, please `yarn global add ntsuspend` for OS compatibility.

 ## How to start the application in development mode

 1. `cd core && npm install` to install core package dependencies
 2. `npm run watch:build` to build the package in watch mode
-3. `cd ../electron && npm install` to install electron package dependencies
+3. `cd ../electron && yarn install` to install electron package dependencies
 4. `npm start` to start the electron application

 ## How to build the application for production